High Speed 1: Construction

+Ownership and operation

 On completion of section 1 by RLE, the line was handed over to Union Railways (South), which then handed it over to London & Continental Stations and Property (LCSP), the line's long-term owners.
 Once section 2 of the line had been completed, it was handed over to Union Railways (North), which handed it over to LCSP.
 The entire line, including St Pancras, is managed, operated and maintained by Network Rail (CTRL).

 In February 2006, there were rumours that a 'third party' (believed to be a consortium headed by banker Sir Adrian Montague) had expressed an interest in buying out the present partners in the project.
 LCR shareholders rejected the proposal, and the government, which could effectively overrule shareholders' decisions as a result of LCR's reclassification as a state-owned body, decided that discussions with shareholders would not take place imminently, which effectively backed shareholders' views on the proposed takeover.

+On 14 November 2006, LCR adopted High Speed 1 as the brand name for the completed railway.
+Official legislation, documentation and line-side signage have continued to refer to "CTRL".

 By May 2009, LCR had become insolvent, and the government received an agreement to use state aid to purchase the line and to open it up to competition to allow other services to use it apart from Eurostar.
 LCR's wholly owned subsidiary, HS1 Ltd, thus became the property of the Secretary of State for Transport.
 On 12 October 2009 a proposal was announced to sell £16 billion of state assets including HS1 Ltd in the following two years to cut UK public debt.
-The government announced on 5 November 2010 that a concession to operate the line for thirty years had been sold for £2.1 billion to a consortium of Canadian investors.
-Under the concession, HS1 Ltd has the rights to sell access to track and to the four international stations (St Pancras, Stratford, Ebbsfleet and Ashford) on a commercial basis, under the scrutiny of the Office of Rail & Road.
-At the end of thirty years, ownership of the assets will revert to the government.